QnnOkabayashi/PiDiffuserCam/README.md

     * Enable SSH via WiFi for the Pi
     * Safely eject the drive

-    > WARNING: You should always verify that scripts from URLs are safe before running!
-You can view the source code [here](https://github.com/QnnOkabayashi/scripts/blob/master/RaspberryPi/setup_headless.py).

 3. Insert your SD card in the Raspberry Pi and connect to power